Rock Radio Heaven (C)

 Born: August 3, 1934, New York State

-Died: July 11, 1991, Tarzana, Calif.
+Died: July 11, 1991, Tarzana, California

-Also known as: His full name was Roger Val Christian.
+Also known as: His full name was Roger Val Christian

 Notes: One of the original "Boss Jocks" at KHJ, he held down the 9 a.m.-noon spot.
 He was also a song writer (Dead Man's Curve, The Little Old Lady From Pasadena), actor (17 movies including the Carpetbaggers) and producer (Sugarloaf).
-Took his own life at the age of 56.

 JUNIOR CHUNG